The Themes function allows you to customize the appearance of your display to better suit your Project. It is available for .NET and HTML5 Clients.

 The colors and themes displayed in the image below are built into new projects.
 The DashBoard, HighPerformance and Standard display elements are grouped together in the ItemName column.

 When a theme is disabled for an entire page, the theme for every object in the display will also be disabled.
-The color will be the built in colors shown in the image above.
+The colors will be the predefined colors shown in the image above.

 When you change the theme in runtime, the pages and objects will keep their default configured colors.